khulnasoft/integrations-core/consul/README.md

 [Run the Agent's status subcommand][11] and look for `consul` under the Checks section.

-**Note**: If your Consul nodes have debug logging enabled, the Datadog Agent's regular polling shows in the Consul log:
+**Note**: If your Consul nodes have debug logging enabled, the Khulnasoft Agent's regular polling shows in the Consul log:

 ```text
 2017/03/27 21:38:12 [DEBUG] http: Request GET /v1/status/leader (59.344us) from=127.0.0.1:53768